Docker patterns

 Pattern 2: pulling the next image ahead of time

-[tasks.docker-prefetch]group = "Deploys"description = "Pull the latest production image so deploys are quick"cron = "*/30 * * * *"on_overlap = "skip"timeout = "10m"keep_runs = 30# No failure alerts — a missed prefetch is not interesting.
+[tasks.docker-prefetch]group = "Deploys"description = "Pull the latest production image so deploys are quick"cron = "@hourly"on_overlap = "skip"# No failure alerts — a missed prefetch is not interesting.

-Section titled “Pattern 3: image and volume pruning”Disks fill up when nobody’s looking.
-Schedule a periodic prune.
+Section titled “Pattern 3: image pruning”Disks fill up when nobody’s looking.
+Schedule a periodic prune of the things that are always safe to drop.

 run = """set -euo pipefail